Richmond upon Thames London Borough Council elections: 1994–1998

 The by-election was called following the resignation of Cllr.
 Elaine I. Pippard.

 The by-election was called following the resignation of Cllr.
 Philip A. Northey.

 The by-election was called following the resignation of Cllr.
 Susan E. Fenwick.

 The by-election was called following the resignation of Cllr.
 David A. R. Martin.

 1998–2002

 The by-election was called following the resignation of Cllr.
 Helen Blake.

 2002–2006

 The by-election was called following the death of Cllr.
 John L. Saunders.

 The by-election was called following the death of Cllr.
 Anthony J. Barnett.

 The by-election was called following the death of Cllr.
 Jean M. Matthews.

 The by-election was called following the resignation of Cllr.
 Marc L. Cranfield-Adams.

 The by-election was called following the death of Cllr.
 Derek Beattie.

 2006–2010

 The by-election was called following the resignation of Cllr.
 Benedict A. Stanberry.

 2010–2014

 The by-election was called following the resignation of Cllr.
-Richard J. Montague.
+Richard Montague.